smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 `series(sum(flow.totalPackets.delta.summation.number),300) of flow where Source Application = 'Migration Wave 1' and Flow Type = 'Destination is Internet'`

-{caption: "Application Migration Planning -- Internet Packets p/s of Migrate Wave 1"}
+{caption: "Application Migration Planning -- Internet Packets p/s of Migrate Wave 1", width: "50%"}
 ![](images/image37.png)

 Make sure the packet per second rate is also sized properly, and use the max operator to get the maximum number of packets per second: